Skip to content

 Modified DateWhen the flow was last updated

-Accessing the Flows Page
+Accessing the flows page

 1. Click Flows in the Flowguard sidebar menu